Strikor/Codename-Game/proposalOLD.md

 **2. Executive Summary**

    > You are a Krill.
 You can manipulate time.
 You must use this power to enact your goal: *escape*.
-In "A Krill in Time," time is your enemy, your friend, and your weapon.
+In "*working title*," time is your enemy, your friend, and your weapon.
 This top-down, 2D, stealth, survival game, allows players to control a krill who manipulates time.
 With this power players must solve puzzles and clear levels in order to escape a high-security animal testing facility.
 Survival is achived, not by fighting enemies, but evading them through time manipulation, and ultimately escaping the lab.

 _________________